assayer5/portfolio/README.md

 ### [Analysis of Yelp Reviews](https://github.com/assayer5/yelp-restaurant-reviews)

 #### Overview
-Analysis of 2M+ Yelp users and 5M+ restaurant reviews to develop a data driven strategy to pick a delicious meal, applying VADER sentiment analysis and visualized with matplotlib, seaborn.
+Analyzed of 2M+ Yelp users and 5M+ restaurant reviews to develop a data driven strategy to pick a delicious meal: applied VADER sentiment analysis and visualized with matplotlib, seaborn.
 Data processing adapted to work for distributed computing with PySpark.

 tags: pandas, nltk, sentiment analysis, pyspark, distributed computing